alt="Accident Claims Assist company logo"

 Collect important documents and information at the scene:

-After the incident, contact your insurance company and inform them about the accident.
-Provide all relevant details. - Get Medical Records
+2.Report the Accident to Your Insurance: After the incident, inform your insurance company about the accident.
+Provide all relevant details.

-It’s crucial to visit your GP or a hospital and report any injuries sustained in the accident to ensure proper documentation of your injuries. - Record Witness Details
+3. Get Medical Records: It’s crucial to visit your GP or a hospital and report any injuries sustained in the accident to ensure proper documentation of your injuries.

-Make sure to collect witness names and contact information to help substantiate your claim. - Call a Solicitor
+4. Record Witness Details: Make sure to collect witness names and contact information to help substantiate your claim.

 Vehicle Inspection and Repair Process